Kozea/Radicale/plugins.md

 ## Rights management plugins
 This plugin type is used to check if a user has access to a path.
-The module must contain a class `Rights` that extends `radicale.auth.BaseAuth`.
+The module must contain a class `Rights` that extends `radicale.rights.BaseRights`.
 Take a look at the file `radicale/rights.py` in Radicale's source code for more information.

 ## Storage plugins
 This plugin is used to store collections and items.
-The module must contain a class `Storage` that extends `radicale.auth.BaseStorage`.
+The module must contain a class `Storage` that extends `radicale.storage.BaseStorage`.
 Take a look at the file `radicale/storage.py` in Radicale's source code for more information.